GodisE/Project-1-game/README.md

     const minutes = Math.floor(time / 60)
     let seconds = time % 60

-    //updating the html of countdown to current time countdown.innerHTML = minutes " : " seconds
+> updating the html of countdown to current time
+    countdown.innerHTML = minutes " : " seconds

-    //we're decreasing the time from the starting
+> we're decreasing the time from the starting time
-    //time
     time--
 }`

-`//using setInerval() to repeatedly execute
-//a code block
-//creating a function to update the timer as
+> using setInerval() to repeatedly execute a code block creating a function to update the timer as it counts down `setInterval(function updateCountdown() =>{
-//it counts down
-setInterval(function updateCountdown() =>{
  const minutes = Math.floor(time / 60)
     let seconds = time % 60

-    //updating the html of countdown to current time countdown.innerHTML = minutes " : " seconds
+> updating the html of countdown to current time
+    countdown.innerHTML = minutes " : " seconds

-    //we're decreasing the time from the starting
+> we're decreasing the time from the starting time
-    //time
     time--

-    //if the timer runs out, the display if timer
+> if the timer runs out, the display if timer will show "00:00"
-    //will show "00:00"
     if (minutes === 0 && seconds === 0){
         document.querySelector("#countdown").innerHtml = "00:00"
     }else{